 James D. O’Donnell was born and raised in the Bronx and moved to Orange County in 1975.

 He currently serves on the Orange County Legislature, representing the 21st District.
 Elected in 2016 in a special election and re-elected in 2017 to a full 4-year term, he serves on the Ways and Means Committee, the Health and Mental Health Committee and the Education and Economic Development Committee.
+He has also been a tireless advocate for women and children who are victims of violence.
 Jim continues to stay actively involved in the community by serving on the following boards:

 - Vice Chair of the Newburgh Armory Unity Center